nguyentran0212/my-cv/index.md

     <a href="https://medium.com/@nktrandlt">Medium</a>
 </div>

-## Currently
+## Research overview
-Research fellow the Centre for Research on Engineering Software Technology ([CREST](https://www.crest-centre.net)) at the University of Adelaide, conducting research in the [TIPS](http://dlt.crest-centre.net).
-My core research question is how to empower organisations and individuals to build and use *decentralised software solutions that are efficient, resilient, secure, privacy-preserving, and user-controllable.* My research adopts an engineering-centric approach, focusing on the systemisation of architectural design knowledge and the development of tools and frameworks to enable decentralised software.
+I am a research fellow at the Centre for Research on Engineering Software Technology (CREST) at Adelaide University, where I lead several high‑impact projects that bridge engineering, security, and emerging AI technologies.

+- **Defence‑sector collaboration** – Spearheaded a multi‑year project with the Defence Science and Technology Group (DSTG) to explore distributed ledger (blockchain) technology in edge environments.
+I built an architectural knowledge base for edge blockchain deployment, designed and developed a software framework that enables distributed information processing on the edge, and participate in field tests that demonstrated performance, scalability, and resilience in real‑world scenarios.
+I also authored the experimental protocols, developed supporting tools, and delivered seminars and workshops to disseminate the findings to both academic and industry audiences.

+- **Software‑supply‑chain resilience** – Developed an extensible architecture and software platform for managing, distributing, and utilizing software‑supply‑chain metadata, thereby mitigating the growing threat of supply‑chain attacks.
+This work leverages my expertise in software architecture and blockchain research to provide provenance and trust in the software supply chain.

+- **Distributed ML operations** – Designed a conceptual framework for distributed machine‑learning operations (MLOps), focusing on security and provenance throughout the ML lifecycle as AI becomes ubiquitous across domains.

+- **LLM‑based systems** – My current research focus is on the architecture, framework, and trust mechanisms of large‑language‑model (LLM) based systems, particularly multi‑agent and autonomous workflow environments.
+This line of work informs the development of new software frameworks that enable rapid prototyping, teaching, and production‑grade deployment of LLM‑powered agent systems.

 ### Research interests
+- LLM‑based Systems – Multi‑Agent & Autonomous Workflows
+- Distributed ML Operations & Provenance
+- Software‑Supply‑Chain Architecture & Metadata Management
 - Blockchain and Decentralised Applications (DApps)
 - Blockchain Network Architecture
-- Trustworthy Information and Processes
+- Trustworthy Information & Processes
 - Infrastructure Automation

 ## Selected Projects
 `2024`